GodDoesNotPlayDice/sexto_semestre/Ingles/EA3 Talking/SpitchIngles.md

 ### Introducción -> Dp1

-Hello  everyone, today I want to share with you a new platform called **Jobs Hub** that will change the way we search for software jobs,  my name is Vicente and I'm compute science student, and let me talk more about this amazing project.
+ **Jobs Hub** is a platform that will change the way we search for software jobs,  my name is Vicente and I'm compute science student, and let me talk more about this amazing project.
 ### Body -> Dp2
 In this projected we decided attack three problems because if you’re looking for a job, you probably face one of them.
 1) You have to visit many different websites for search you ideal job.